KYW-TV: News operation

-The 5:00 p.m. news was moved to 4:00, and Howard moved off the 11:00 p.m. newscast to anchor with Denise Saunders.
-The change proved successful, as KYW moved ahead of WCAU at 11:00 and came within a point of knocking off WPVI in the time slot.
+The 5 p.m. news was moved to 4 pm, and Howard moved off the 11 p.m. newscast to anchor with Denise Saunders.
+The change proved successful, as KYW moved ahead of WCAU at 11 p.m. and came within a point of knocking off WPVI in the time slot.
 Saunders left the station in 2004 and was replaced by Angela Russell.
 Russell left the station on December 26, 2008.
-The 4:00 p.m. newscast moved back to the 5:00 p.m. timeslot with The Oprah Winfrey Show ending in 2011 and WPVI starting its own hour-long 4:00 p.m. newscast.
-The 4:00 p.m. timeslot on KYW was given to the Dr. Phil program.
+The 4 p.m. newscast returned to the 5 p.m. timeslot due to The Oprah Winfrey Show ending and WPVI starting its own hour-long 4 p.m. newscast in 2011.
+The 4 p.m. timeslot on KYW was given to Dr. Phil.
 For the last decade, KYW-TV has waged a spirited battle with WCAU for second place behind WPVI.
 It is currently second in most timeslots, while WPVI continues to dominate with its newscasts despite having its digital signal on interference-prone channel 6.
-On August 6, 2018 the station relaunched a new 4:00 p.m. newscast called CBS3@4 anchored by Natasha Brown and Alexandria Hoff with lead anchor Ukee Washington appearing in the opening segment, moving Dr. Phil to 3:00 p.m. which was occupied by reruns of Family Feud (which airs on sister station WPSG) until August 3, 2018.
-In May 2020, Brown and Hoff were removed from the 4 p.m. anchor positions and Washington took over as anchor alongside Jessica Kartalija until October 2021 when Brown returned as the sole anchor.
-One month later in November 2021, former WMAQ sports anchor Siafa Lewis was named Brown's new co-anchor.
+On August 6, 2018, the station relaunched a new 4 p.m. newscast called CBS3@4 anchored by Natasha Brown and Alexandria Hoff with lead anchor Ukee Washington appearing in the opening segment, moving Dr. Phil to 3 p.m. which was occupied by reruns of Family Feud (which airs on sister station WPSG) until August 3, 2018.
+In an interesting twist, Family Feud repeats returned to the 3 p.m. slot on September 11, 2023, and would air in that time slot until July 29, 2024, when they would be replaced by The Drew Barrymore Show, while Dr. Phil repeats (as the show had ended its run in May) departed KYW and would move to WPHL at 4 pm.
+In May 2020, Brown and Hoff were removed from the 4 p.m. anchor positions and Washington took over as anchor alongside Jessica Kartalija until October 2021 when Brown returned as sole anchor.
+One month later in November, former WMAQ sports anchor Siafa Lewis was named Brown's new co-anchor.